inc. Govt Charge

 - Employment or new start-up business opportunities in the field of Culture and Heritage or

-- Dublin City University (International Relations/Law)
+- DCU (International Relations/Law)

-- DCU (secondary teacher training – English, History and Religion)
+- DCU (Secondary teacher training – English, History and Religion)

 Participants will be equipped with the knowledge and skills to gain employment in the area of culture and heritage and more recently, graduates will explore setting up a tourism enterprise.
 There are an extensive range of Higher Education options available to successful graduates of the Cultural and Heritage programme.